James Comer: Marijuana

 Comer supports declassifying marijuana as a Schedule 1 narcotic and growing hemp.
 In December 2017, he said there is "simply not enough support for medical marijuana legalization across the board".

 LGBT rights

 Comer opposes same-sex marriage.
 He also opposes banning discrimination based on sexual orientation and gender identity, and voted against the Equality Act in 2019.
 Comer voted against the Respect for Marriage Act in 2022.

-Foreign policy

-In June 2021, Comer was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

-In 2023, Comer was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-Comer voted to provide Israel with support following 2023 Hamas attack on Israel.
+Environment

+In 2015, Comer said he did not believe in climate change.
+Comer said “We've had a very severe winter this year with 12-inch snows, so there is no global warming.”